boluadunbarin/vpn/README.md

 <h2>Project Summary: Environments and Technologies Used</h2>
 -In this tutorial, we observe how vpns work.
 We will understand how to 'sit' at a server anywhere on the planet.
 This can be used to mask your identity.
-We will also see how vpns can filter content that appears as you browse the web.
+We will also see how vpns can filter content that appears as you browse the web.;
 -
 <h3> </h3>
-Microsoft Azure (Virtual Machines/Compute) with Windows 10 in a foreign country
+Microsoft Azure (Virtual Machines/Compute) with Windows 10 in a foreign country;
-- Remote Desktop
+- Remote Desktop;
-- Text file,
+- Text file,;
-- Proton VPN
+- Proton VPN;
-- https://whatismyipaddress.com, google.com, disney.com, amazon.com
+- https://whatismyipaddress.com, google.com, disney.com, amazon.com;

 <h2>Operating Systems Used </h2>